jeff303/kc-repl/README.md

  ::kcr/value-type       "json"       ; the format the value should be parsed in (optional)
  ::kcr/value-parse-fn   (fn [b] nil) ; a custom function to parse the value (passed as a byte array)
                                      ; if both are omitted, the value won't be parsed
+ ::kcr/key->clj?          true       ; if true, the key will be converted to a Clojure map after parsing the bytes
+ ::kcr/val->clj?          true       ; if true, the value will be converted to a Clojure map after parsing the bytes
  ::kcr/include-headers?   true       ; whether to include message headers in extra-metadata
  ::kcr/include-offset?    true       ; whether to include the message offset in extra-metadata
  ::kcr/include-partition? true       ; whether to include the PartitionInfo in extra-metadata